For African American women, hair still plays a central role in the social politics of beauty, power and acceptance.

 This generation of Millennials and Gen Z have taken the community Sista-Girl Hair Circle and made it virtual.
 One can literally fall down a rabbit hole of hair videos posted by the aforementioned generations giving tips on hair health, hair maintenance, hair growth and how to apply the latest styles.
 I do think this current obsession with lace front wigs is a bit much, but in that I am probably telling my age.
 Although Gen-Xers did not have the accessibility of a video archive of tutorials growing up, we had our mothers, girlfriends, cousins, aunties and em’.
 Either way, black women get it in.
 We learn, we share and we thrive.
 Loving ourselves in spite of a world that scrutinizes and demeans what God chose to give to only us.
 No other group, culture, race or creed has our hair texture.
 We are the diamond in the rough…the rare gem amongst stones, wearing our crown with glory.

-And speaking of that crown, with COVID 19 many of us have been forced to take a hair sabbath we didn’t even know we needed.
-Recently actress Gabrielle Union did an Instagram Post with a picture of her natural hair and the sentiment below it read, “When your natural locks appreciate the lock-down”.
+And speaking of that crown, in the initial days of COVID 19 many of us were forced to take a hair sabbath we didn’t even know we needed.
+In that season, actress Gabrielle Union did an Instagram Post with a picture of her natural hair and the sentiment below it read, “When your natural locks appreciate the lock-down”.
 Within less than 24 hours the post received over 2.3 million likes and over 5k comments from Black woman echoing an appreciative “Yasss!” and “Amen!”.

 Likewise, in the wake of social distancing there are reports of less smog, regeneration of vegetation and animals once unseen coming out of hiding.
 Turns out, much like the earth, when you allow things to just be what God created it to be without interference, it’s natural beauty flourishes.

-I’m still getting my passion twists when this social distancing order is lifted, (Momma gotta look good!), but the wisdom I have received from this season is duly noted.
+In our current post lock-down world, I may still sport passion twists and goddess locs on occasion, (as it is my Black Woman privilege to do so!), but the wisdom I have received from that season is duly noted.
 I will give my hair a longer rest in-between styles and allow time for my tresses to recover and flourish in a protective covering.
 Can I get a shout out for the…Come thru hair health!

 Oh!
 Lest I forget!